Rekhakumari12/insta-story/README.md

 - **Navigation:**
   - Manual navigation with previous/next buttons.
 - **Automatic Redirection:**
-  - Redirects to the feed page once all stories are completed after 5 seconds.
+  - Redirects to the feed page once all stories are completed.
+- **Accessibility:**
+  - Uses semantic HTML elements and proper alt text.
+  - Designed with keyboard navigable controls.